-Jingles and slogans are traditional advertising techniques companies employ to connect their brand identity with a memorable phrase or a tune.
-Most people retain information through jingles and often recognize brands with their slogan only.
+Jingles and slogans are traditional advertising techniques companies employ to connect their brand identity with a memorable phrase or tune.
+Most people retain information through jingles and often recognize brands with their slogans only.

-To Pepsi, Jingle was the turning point that brought it to the limelight and nationwide attention.
+To Pepsi, the Jingle was the turning point that brought it to the limelight and nationwide attention.

 It has generously used jingles and slogans over the years to emotionally connect with its target audience and deliver brand messages.
 The Pepsi Generation, and For the Love of It, campaigns are prime examples of them.